01dog/foxbot/README.md

 this bot is an amalgam of several other discord bots
 some code/structures have been borrowed from 2Bot and other projects
 im posting this for others to reference since there are so many different ways to build bots
+make sure to edit config_default.json and rename to config.json before compiling

 # TODO
 ## important